-2.12 Freedom for workers to organise, join and form associations
+Freedom for workers to organise, join and form associations

-CORE - All workers shall be allowed to form and join trade unions or other collective bargaining organisations of their choice.
+2.12.1 Levels I and III CORE: All workers shall be allowed to form and join trade unions or other collective bargaining organisations of their choice and have the right to collective bargaining.

-Guidance: Certified organisations must provide evidence demonstrating that they respect the rights of all personnel to form and join trade unions or other collective bargaining organisations in accordance with the law.
-This indicator is not applicable to smallholders.
+Guidance: Certified organisations must demonstrate that they respect the rights of all workers to form and join trade unions or other collective bargaining organisations in accordance with the law.

-CORE - Certified organisations shall not impede functions of collective bargaining organisations and representatives of collective bargaining organisations shall have access to their members at the workplace.
+2.12.2 Levels I and III CORE: Certified organisations shall not impede the functions of collective bargaining organisations or workers' associations and their representatives shall have access to their members at the workplace.

-CORE - There shall be no discrimination by management or workers between unrepresented workers and members of labour or trade unions.
+2.12.3 Levels I and III CORE: There shall be no discrimination by management or workers between unrepresented workers and members of labour or trade unions, and there shall be no discrimination against workers representatives.

-PRINCIPLE 3: Responsible relations with workers and community
+Responsible relations with workers and community

 Respecting workers and local communities means listening and, as applicable, considering what they have to say.
 Workers can often feel that speaking on an issue might cost them their job or jeopardise their well-being.
-Certified organisations should provide means of communicating grievances that respect and protect the grievant and ensure their complaints are fairly assessed.
+Certified organisations should provide means for the communication of grievances that respect and protect the grievant and ensure that their complaints are fairly assessed.
 This principle also aims at extending such a mechanism to the local community and economy.

-3.1 Systems of communication and grievance mechanism
+Systems of communication and grievance mechanism